Sourdough Baking Homepage

 When it comes to baking, a dough made with white flour is easier to start off.
 It’ll rise better in the oven and is more forgiving.
-Whole grain flours such as wholemeal, spelt and rye make excellent and healthy sourdough breads, but master how to make white sourdough loaves to start with.
+Whole grain flours such as wholemeal, spelt and rye makes excellent and healthy sourdough bread, but master how to make white sourdough loaves to start with.

 Does tap water work in sourdough?

 Tap water is all I ever use in my bread making.
 If you have high quantities of chlorine in your water it can kill the helpful bacteria and slow down your yeast production.
 If you believe this to be the case, try a change to bottled.